-This is a more complicated problem if the defined voice is a "Mega Voice" or a "Super Articulation Voice".
+This is a more complicated problem if the defined voice is a "Mega Voice".
 These voice types hold special sound effects (e.g. Guitar Fret Noise) in the upper octaves (above the B5 note).

 If these files are used on keyboards without these voice types, these voices will default to the GM voices, which often is an Acoustic Piano.
 This means that you will get a piano voice in a high octave (a "plink") instead of e.g. a Guitar Fret Noise.

 • MIDI Mega Voice Cleaner software to automatically change Mega Voices in MIDI files to equivalent voices.